-In the forest surrounding Hearthglen, Tirion Fordring, a high-ranking Paladin and Lord of the same city, derailed from his normal hunting paths and found himself a ruin of a guard tower.
+In the forest surrounding Hearthglen, Tirion Fordring, a high-ranking Paladin, and Lord of the same city, derailed from his normal hunting paths and found himself a ruin of a guard tower.
 Now that the war was over and the orkish Horde was imprisoned in several camps, Tirion was astonished to see tracks indicating a presence of an Orc near the ruined building.

 He found an Orc who possessed traces of honor and wisdom.
 But old habits are not forgotten, and when the two enemy sworn races saw each other, the clash of steel soon followed.
-On an evenly matched combat, Tirion found himself trapped within the tower’s wreck once it crumbled inwards.
+On an evenly matched combat, Tirion found himself trapped in the tower’s wreck once it crumbled inwards.
 But miraculously, he woke up at home bruised and damaged after a rest of four days.

 After hearing the unrest from his family and friends, Tirion discovered that he was found atop his horse tied on a rope.
 He equipped his armor and sneaked at dawn to return to the place.
 Once there, he found that the old Orc was not some mindless beast possessed with unsatiable rage.
 He formed a bond with the Orc now known as Eitrigg and vowed on his honor that he would let the lonely old warrior in peace.